Reducing the Risk of Groundwater Contamination by Improving Hazardous Waste Management

 This category of potentially hazardous substances includes:

-- Plastic wraps and containers from farm and household chemicals, such as pesticides, paints, etc.
+- Plastic wraps and containers from farm and household chemicals, such as pesticides and paints

-- Personal care products, such as spot removers, dry-cleaning fluids, mothballs and shoe and leather polishes.
+- Personal care products, spot removers, dry-cleaning fluids, mothballs and shoe and leather polishes

-- Hobby products, such as pesticides used in pet care, artist paints and solvents, undiluted photography and swimming-pool chemicals and strong acids.
+- Hobby products, pesticides used in pet care, artist paints and solvents, undiluted photography and swimming-pool chemicals and strong acids

-- Home cleaning and repair products, such as air fresheners and pest strips, furniture and wood polishes and waxes, lead-based paint, other paints, stains and finishes, paint and finish preparation products and wood-preserving products.
+- Home cleaning and repair products, air fresheners and pest strips, furniture and wood polishes and waxes, lead-based paint, other paints, stains and finishes, paint and finish preparation products and wood-preserving products

 Due to the rural location of farms, many farmers have traditionally disposed of their wastes on-site.
 Common disposal methods have included open air, barrel or domestic incineration of garbage and trash or simply piling or burying trash in a ditch on the "back 40."